 - Configure Contacts in MDM to make it easy to find teacher and student contact details.

 Use productivity and collaboration apps

 - With Schoolwork,1 teachers can hand out anything from announcements and worksheets to specific app activities, and stay on top of the progress students are making.
-Find out more about Schoolwork.1
+Learn more about Schoolwork.1

-- Pages, Numbers and Keynote allow students and teachers to collaborate in real time using their Managed Apple ID.
-You can restrict collaboration to only members of your organisation.
-Learn how to collaborate in Pages, Numbers and Keynote.
+- Pages, Numbers, and Keynote allow students and teachers to collaborate in real time using their Managed Apple ID.
+You can restrict collaboration to only members of your organization.
+Learn how to collaborate in Pages, Numbers, and Keynote.

-- In iOS 13.4, teachers and students can share folders in iCloud Drive within your organisation.
-Anyone who has access can see the folder in iCloud Drive, add their own files and get the latest versions of files – perfect for sharing assignments or other resources, such as videos.
+- In iOS 13.4, teachers and students can share folders in iCloud Drive within your organization.
+Anyone who has access can see the folder in iCloud Drive, add their own files, and get the latest versions of files — perfect for sharing assignments or other resources, like videos.